-State Authorization is a legal issue dealing with a college's adherence to state requirements for colleges to secure authorization to offer instruction in that state.
-Compliance with individual state requirements is now part of the Higher Education Opportunity Act of 2008, Amended 2010.
+State authorization deals with the legal requirements for a college to offer instruction in that state.
+Compliance with individual state requirements is now part of the Higher Education Opportunity Act (HEOA) of 2008.

-At this time College of The Albemarle is authorized to offer Distance Learning Courses to residents in the following states:
+At this time College of The Albemarle (COA) is authorized to offer Distance Learning classes to residents in the following states:

-Consumer and disclosure information relating to current degrees and programs offered by the university, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can all be found in the current catalog.
-Questions?
-Contact the Admissions Office at (252) 335-0821 x 2220.
+Consumer and disclosure information relating to current degrees and programs offered by the college, accreditation information, credit transfer policies, and lists of faculty and administrative personnel can all be found in the current catalog.

 Drug Free Schools and Campuses Act of 1989